-Moving into a multi DC architecture, the cluster can be extended by adding nodes in different geographical areas and because object storage can be geo aware, policies can be established to distribute data into these other locations.
-As a user is accessing the storage via the FQDN address, the object storage system will return data from the node that provides the best response time to the user, whether it is from a data centre in London, or a data centre in New York.
-So a user in New York would expect to get faster access to a data object from the copy stored in the New York data centre than the copy in London.
+Moving into a multi-DC architecture, the cluster can be extended by adding nodes in different geographical areas and because object storage can be geo-aware, policies can be established to distribute data into these other locations.
+As a user is accessing the storage via the FQDN address, the object storage system will return data from the node that provides the best response time to the user, whether it is from a data center in London or a data center in New York.
+So a user in New York would expect to get faster access to a data object from the copy stored in the New York data center than the copy in London.
 Similarly for a user accessing the same data set in London, what is key is to be able to maintain data consistency between locations, so that the same data is returned regardless of location.

-As data storage needs grow rapidly over the next few years, it’s important to consider moving towards scale-out architecture vs. scale-up.
+As data storage needs grow rapidly over the next few years, it’s important to consider moving towards scale-out vs. scale-up storage architectures.
 The scalability that scale-out storage offers will help mitigate costs, complexity, and resource allocation.
 For more information, watch our overview video on object storage or read the first part of our series on object storage vs. file storage.

 You may also be interested in: